-Aromatic mushroom stew in a delicious sauce with lots of herbs, a perfect vegetarian stew for this cold autumn days.
+Aromatic mushroom stew in a delicious sauce with lots of herbs, the best mushroom main dish there is.
+Serve over polenta or mashed potatoes.

-I love mushrooms and I eat them in many delicious ways, but this mushroom stew is special.
-I have been making it for so many years, it was one of the first really good recipes I have learned to cook and it is a delight every time I make it.
+I love mushrooms and I eat them in many delicious ways, but this stew is special.
+I have been making it for so many years, it was one of the first really good recipes I've learned how to cook and it is a delight every time I make it.

 A really perfect dish, if you ask me.
 I've cooked this so many times and there is not one thing I could think of changing, I think it has reached the superlative just the way it is.

-I have another few recipes on Where Is My Spoon, which awake the same feelings in me: of them being so perfect that there is nothing I could imagine improving, dishes that were found to be wonderful by every single person who ever tasted them.
+I have some other recipes on Where Is My Spoon, which awake the same feelings in me: of them being so perfect that there is nothing I could imagine improving, dishes that were found to be wonderful by every single person who ever tasted them.
 Here are some of them, if you would like to give them a try: